 While primary care physicians serve as central coordinators of care for many people with CAD, nurse educators are valuable resources as well.

-Nurse educators usually have more time to devote to your care and to make sure that no aspect of your treatment falls through the cracks.
 In addition to serving as a care coordinator, your nurse educator will serve other important functions.
-For example, a professional educator may be the first one to help you understand CAD, begin your treatment plan, teach you about the effects of various medications on your condition, and help you with lifestyle changes.
+For example, a professional educator may be the first one to help you understand CAD, begin your treatment plan, teach you about the effects of various medicines on your condition, and help you with lifestyle changes.

 One of the nurse educator's most important roles is to provide you with the information you need about your disease as you are ready to handle it.
 You will have CAD for the rest of your life, and your nurse educator can be there with the information that you need to adapt to changes in your condition.